 - Brick joints fully repointed with heritage-compatible mortar.

-- Replacement bricks laid with careful attention to colour, bond, and texture.
+- Replacement bricks laid with care for colour, bond and texture matching.

-- Protective sealant applied to resist moisture ingress while allowing the façade to breathe.
+- Protective sealant applied — resists moisture ingress while letting the facade breathe.

 Outcome

-- Heritage Preserved – Original detailing and proportions retained through sympathetic methods.
+- Heritage character preserved.
+Original detailing, brick profile and proportions retained throughout.

 Project Significance